• Skip to primary navigation

 Remember that cherries naturally have sugar - but you can make this "sugar-free" (no added sugar) by using a sugar substitute.
 I used Allulose which does not crystallize when chilled, and there is no cooling effect on your tongue.

-Frozen Pitted Cherries - we used frozen sweet cherries for convenience but fresh cherries can be used.
-Tart cherries can be substituted but you'll need to adjust the sugar and potentially omit the lemon juice and zest.
+• Frozen Pitted Cherries - we used frozen sweet cherries for convenience but fresh cherry sauce made with pitted cherries may be used.
+Tart cherries can be substituted, but you'll need to adjust the sugar and potentially omit the lemon juice and zest.

 Add Ingredients To Saucepan